How Apple’s Tariff Strategy Could Affect Your Next iPhone Upgrade

 How tariffs are affecting Apple

-Apple has been heavily impacted by the Trump tariffs so far.
 While most Apple products are manufactured in China, Apple started to move some production to India and Vietnam during Trump’s second term.
 Even so, the ever-changing tariffs on China and other countries have hit the business hard.

 Get a free iPhone 16 Pro when you transfer service to T-Mobile.
 They will also pay off your old phone, up to $800.

-What the Apple US investment means
+What the Apple U.S. investment means

 During an Oval Office meeting, Apple CEO Tim Cook announced the investment of an additional $100 billion to launch an American manufacturing program.
 The program will bring components of Apple’s supply chain to the United States.

-That manufacturing expansion includes building a supply chain to manufacture chips in 24 factories located in 12 states.
+That manufacturing expansion includes building a supply chain to manufacture chips in 24 factories in 12 states.
 Apple will also expand its partnership with Corning, a glass supplier, to build iPhones and Apple Watches with glass manufactured in Kentucky.

 The Apple U.S. investment means more components will be manufactured domestically, but Cook didn’t commit to bringing iPhone assembly to the USA.
 He stated that iPhones will be assembled overseas "for a while," but highlighted the fact that Apple is manufacturing many components in the United States.

-During the event, Trump threatened to implement a 100% tariff on semiconductors and chips that are manufactured internationally, but explained that companies committed to building those components in the United States wouldn’t be charged.
+During the event, Trump threatened to implement a 100% tariff on semiconductors and chips that are manufactured internationally but explained that companies committed to building those components in the United States wouldn’t be charged.

 What the Apple tariff strategy means for device prices